 Mini Lops are an excellent rabbit for those who want to cuddle, hold, and play with their rabbit friends.

 Mini Lops have a rather odd ideal appearance.
 They should look as though they are a “basketball with a head.”
-What it means is that a typical Mini Lop should have an exponentially larger body than head.
+What that means is that a typical Mini Lop should have an exponentially larger body than head.
 It is one of the physical characteristics that they are judged on.

 Mini Lops have many colors and patterns possible because they have been so popular over the years.
 Almost any shade or combination that you would prefer in a rabbit is possible on a Mini Lop.